gravitational/teleport/rfd/0109-opsgenie-plugin.md

 The plugin will follow the 'hosted' operations model and will at that point be possible to run as part of the Auth server directly or as a standalone application.

 ## Success criteria

+### Plugin service
+The creation of a Teleport service where plugins can be created as configurable resources similar to the existing 'app_service' and 'db_service'.

+Plugins managed through this service should have the ability to be enabled and disabled dynamically via 'tctl'.

+### Opsgenie plugin
 Users are able to configure teleport to automatically create alerts in Opsgenie from access requests.
 Alerts were chosen over incidents in Opsgenie as incidents are intended to be used for high priority alerts that indicate a service interruption.
 Users are also able to configure auto approval flows to be met under certain conditions.
 E.g when a requester is on-call.